gilmour-libs/gilmour/README.md

 * Composition: `cmd1 | cmd2 | cmd2`
 * AndAnd: `cmd1 && cmd2 && cmd3`
 * Batch: `cmd1; cmd2; cmd3 > out` or `(cmd1; cmd2; cmd3) > out`
+* Parallel: This runs stages in parallel call the callback when all are done.
+The data passed to the callback is an array of {:data, :code} hashes in no particular order.
+The code is the highest error code from the array.

 Also, you should be able to use these methods of composition in any combination and also in a nexted manner - `(cmd1 | cmd2) && cmd3`.
 Gilmour enables you to do just that.
 See `examples/composition.rb`.